 Fall and Spring semesters: The average course load for a full-time matriculated student is 14-16 credit hours per semester.
 The minimum full-time load is 12 credit hours.
 The maximum load is 18 credit hours.
 Except where required by the academic program, students wishing to register for 19 or more credit hours must have the approval of the dean of instruction.

 Summer: Students may take up to four courses (12-16 credits) during the summer semester.
 Students may only take two courses (6-8 credits) per summer session.
 Exceptions to this policy must be approved by the Office of the Provost.

 To provide more flexibility in the choice of courses toward the associate degree, the College has arranged a cross-registration program with SUNY Cortland.
-Full-time, matriculated students in good standing may take one course at SUNY Cortland.
+If you are a full-time matriculated student in good standing you may take one course at SUNY Cortland.
 There is no extra tuition charge involved.
-Courses taken at SUNY Cortland must be applicable to the student’s degree program and not offered at Tompkins Cortland at any time.
+Courses taken at SUNY Cortland must be applicable to your degree program and not offered at Tompkins Cortland at any time.
 Students at Cortland may cross-register for one course at Tompkins Cortland as well.

-Grades earned in such courses will not appear on the Tompkins Cortland transcript, nor will they count toward a student’s GPA at Tompkins Cortland.
-Students are responsible for having official transcripts sent to the College after they have completed the semester.
+Grades earned in such courses will not appear on the Tompkins Cortland transcript, nor will they count toward your GPA at Tompkins Cortland.
+You are responsible for having official transcripts sent to the College after you have completed the semester.
 Contact an enrollment services specialist at 607.844.6580 for registration information.